Attention.

 Whole swaths of the world’s economies are going to be transformed by AI, and much sooner than we imagine.
 Call centers employing hundreds of employees are going to rapidly become a thing of the past as voice recognition, speech generation and LLMs combine to produce virtual customer service representatives that are highly knowledgeable, speak almost any language you can imagine, work 24 hours a day, never need a vacation or a sick day.

 Jobs often based on pattern recognition like in medicine with reading radiological scans and in pathology will be automated, with doctors taking a supervisory role, presumably then needing far fewer of them.
-Fashion photoshoots will be created by providing a description of precisely what is wanted, eliminating the stylist, makeup artist, set designer, location scout, lighting director, art director, photographer…and the models themselves, and weather will no long be a confounding factor.
+Fashion photoshoots will be created by providing a description of precisely what is wanted, eliminating the stylist, makeup artist, set designer, location scout, lighting director, art director, photographer…and the models themselves, and weather will no longer be a confounding factor.
 The technology’s ability to craft specific, individualized communications at scale will transform the marketing and advertising industries.

 And all of this is possible right now and no field will be spared its revolutionary effects.